account_circleRecruiting

 For this, the researchers will study and analyze:

-- the number of participants who have adverse events after receiving different doses of BAY 3713372 and their severity.
+- the number of participants who have adverse events (AEs) after receiving different doses of BAY 3713372 and the AE's severity.

-- the number of participants who experience dose-limiting toxicities (DLTs) after receiving different doses of BAY 3713372, their severity and how often they happened.
+- the number of participants who experience dose-limiting toxicities (DLTs) after receiving different doses of BAY 3713372, the DLT's severity and how often they happened.
 A DLT is a pre-defined medical problem caused by a specific dose of a drug that is too severe to continue using that dose.

 - the total amount of BAY 3713372 in participants’ blood (also called AUC) over time after single and multiple doses.